- Download our Guangzhou Schools Guide

 Taxis in Guangzhou are affordable for short distances, but most drivers don’t speak English.
 Expats should either show the driver a business card of somewhere near the place they want to go to or have the address written out in Chinese.
 Given the city’s size, it is often best to go to a landmark or intersection close to the final destination.
 Some drivers may get lost outside the areas they are familiar with.

-Taxis are metered, and passengers should make sure they get a receipt for the trip in case there are any discrepancies.
-Some accept the Yang Cheng Tong card, but most drivers prefer cash.
+Taxis are metered, and passengers should make sure they get a receipt for the trip in case there are any discrepancies; most drivers prefer cash.
 Taxis are colour coordinated, and the newer yellow ones are considered most reliable.
+Ride-hailing apps such as DiDi are also recommended in Guangzhou.

 Driving in Guangzhou